Local Control and Accountability Plan (LCAP)

 Where can I find more information about the CUSD budget and finances?

-Who should I contact at Coronado Unified if I have any additional questions?
+Who should I contact if I have questions or comments?

 For more information, please visit one of the following